 - Dress rehearsals

-Spektrix makes offering the benefits of memberships super easy.
-Many of the benefits we’ve described can be managed in Spektrix and can become available to eligible customers online as well as at the box office without any manual intervention required.
+Many of the benefits we’ve described can be easily managed in Spektrix and can become available to eligible customers online as well as at the box office, without any manual intervention required.

 3. Tailor your memberships for your customers

-You might know what you want to get out of a membership scheme, but to really attract members you should also make sure your membership scheme will give your customers what they want.
+You might know what you want to get out of a membership program, but to make it successful you’ll need to give your patrons what they want.
 You can find out by looking at previous booking history to see if the benefits you have in mind match your customers’ needs.
-Here are just a few examples of how to do this:
+A few examples of how to do this:

 - Priority booking.
-Use the Customer List tool and the standard reports in Spektrix to easily analyse your bookers, so you know exactly what will appeal to them.
-For example, you can segment on when customers book and if they join a waiting list.
-If your events sell out and you always have a waiting list, offering priority booking is a great incentive to join the membership scheme.
-This won’t cost you a penny and you’ll generate income through the membership fee – great if you’re already selling out your events and want to increase income.
+Use the Customer List tool and the standard reports in Spektrix to easily analyze your bookers, so you know exactly what will appeal to them.
+For example, you can segment based on when customers book and if they join a waiting list.
+If your events sell out and you always have a waiting list, offering priority booking is a great incentive to become a member.
+This won’t cost you anything and you’ll generate income through the membership fee.
+This is a great option if you’re already selling out events and want to increase income.

 - Waiving booking fees.
 A quick look at your Ticket Sales Analysis report will tell you if a large proportion of your customers book over the phone.
-Waiving booking fees online isn’t just a great incentive for customers to join the scheme, but also frees up time in your box office team.
+Waiving booking fees online isn’t just a great incentive for customers to join, but also frees up time in your box office team.

 4. Do some due diligence

-Make sure that you’re asking the right questions about your scheme before you commit to anything:
+Make sure that you’re asking the right questions about your program before you commit to anything.

-- Does your membership scheme offer a better deal to customers than any current offers (e.g. flexi-series, season tickets, preview nights)?
-Your scheme needs to be easy to understand, so avoid conflicting messages and make sure your members get the best deal.
+- Does your membership program offer a better deal to customers than any current offers (e.g. flexi-series, season tickets, preview nights)?
+Your membership needs to be easy to understand, so avoid conflicting messages and make sure your members get the best deal.

-- How many members do you need for the scheme to be profitable?
+- How many members do you need for the program to be profitable?
 Don’t forget to take into account any staff time required.
 Once you’ve worked this out, is it still feasible?

-- Who will be responsible for managing the scheme?
+Who will be responsible for managing the program?
 Although there are lots of tools you can use that make the administration of the scheme very easy, someone needs to keep an eye on the figures, targets and marketing of the scheme.

-Even with great benefits, you’ll still need to market your scheme to customers.
-Here’s how to do it and some Spektrix tools you can use to make it super easy:
+Even with great benefits, you’ll still need to market your program to customers.
+Here’s how to do it and some Spektrix tools you can use to make it easy:

 - Target potential members.
-The Customer List tool lets you segment your database to find the customers who will be most interested in your scheme.
-These might be customers who have spent over a certain amount in the past year and who therefore would have saved money as a member.
-Alternatively, you might want to find customers who regularly donate at the point of sale.
+The Customer List tool lets you segment your database to find the customers who will be most interested in your program.
+These might be customers who have spent over a certain amount in the past year and would have saved money as a member.
+You might also want to find customers who regularly donate at the point of sale.

 - Flag potential members to upsell.
 Customer Groups in Spektrix enable you to flag up potential members so your box office team can upsell the memberships at the point of sale.